The Second Summit Toolkit

 This is often the most uncomfortable phase.

-The tools in this section help leaders:
+The tools in this section help people:

 • observe their thinking from a meta-perspective